 This activity looks at the origins of the calendar we use every day.
 For updated dates refer to the department’s Calendar for Cultural Diversity.

-- e.g. OHP transparencies
+- e.g. overhead transparencies

-- e.g. Pens
+- e.g. pens

 - What is a calendar?